Get Your Gifts In Time With FREE Express Shipping on All In-Stock Items 🎁

 Other notable cons of silk come down to cost and care.
 Silk bedding demands handwashing – at least for the first few times of use – and must then be washed on cool, delicate cycles and only with gentle detergent.
 If you're one to throw your sheets into the washing machine or dryer, you'll probably find your expensive silk purchases discolour, develop holes, and wear poorly over time.

-Is cotton, linen, or silk better for sleeping in summer?
+Is cotton, linen, silk, or percale better for sleeping in summer?

 Cotton is a lightweight and breathable fabric that allows air to circulate around your body, which can help to reduce sweat and heat buildup.
 Cotton also absorbs moisture well, which means that it can wick sweat away from your skin and help it evaporate more quickly.
 This can help you feel cooler and drier in hot and humid conditions.